 Laminate flooring comes in packs, so you will need to know how much you need in square metres.
 This means you will need two measurements, one of the longest parts of the room and one of the widest.
 Don't neglect alcoves or windows and include halfway into your door frame in your calculation.

 PRO TIP: Remember, not all rooms are symmetrical.
-You're going to deal with this by taking two measurements and using the larger one.
+To deal with this, take two measurements and use the larger one.
 This will improve your accuracy when you order your new flooring.

-Now you'll have two measurements, and for our example, we'll say the length is 5 metres and the width 4.5 metres.
-Thus, the area of the room will be 22.5m², these totals multiplied together.
-Always allow for a certain amount of wastage to be safe, 10% extra should do the trick.
+Now you'll have two measurements, and for our example, we'll say the length is 5 metres and the width is 4.5 metres.
+Thus, the area of the room will be 22.5m²; these totals multiplied together.
+Always allow for a certain amount of wastage to be safe; 10% extra should do the trick.
 Just multiply your square metre total by 1.2, giving you, in our example, 24.75m².
-Now you've got the area size of the room, so the next question is how much of your chosen flooring you're going to need?
+Now you've got the area size of the room, so the next question is how much of your chosen flooring you're going to need.

 All laminate flooring product pages have this information.
 Alongside plank dimensions, you'll be able to see the size of the pack in square metres.
-Working out how many packs you need requires that you divide your room area by the pack size and then round things up to the nearest whole number.
+To work out how many packs you need, divide your room area by the pack size and then round things up to the nearest whole number.

 If we use our example and add a pack of laminate flooring measuring 2.39m², the sum would look like this: